alpacahq/alpaca-docs/content/trading/crypto-trading.md

 < [{"T":"o","S":"BTC/USD","t":"2022-07-19T22:18:43.569566208Z","b":[{"p":23475,"s":0.124},{"p":23474,"s":0.2129},{"...
 ```

+For further reference of real-time crypto pricing data. see [Real-time Data Reference section]({{< relref "../api-references/market-data-api/crypto-pricing-data/realtime.md" >}}).

 ## Transferring Crypto

 Alpaca now offers native on-chain crypto transfers with wallets!
 If you have crypto trading enabled and reside in an eligible US state or international jurisdiction you can access wallets on the web dashboard via the `Crypto Transfers` tab.

 Alpaca wallets currently support transfers for Bitcoin, Ether, Solana and USDT (ERC20).
+To learn more on transferring crypto with Alpaca, see [Crypto Wallets FAQs](https://alpaca.markets/support/alpaca-crypto-coin-pair-faq/)

 {{< hint info >}}
 **Wallets API coming soon!**

 Wallets functionality via API is coming out soon so that you can automate your crypto transfers.
+We will send out communications and update documentation when its ready.
 {{< /hint >}}

 ## Crypto Fees